askap-vast/vast-tools/FINDSOURCES.md

 ## Warning!
 * Currently the crossmatching matches against **components**.
 Check your results to see if the component is part of an island (`has_sibling` column will = 1) and query the island catalogue, using the `island_id` if you need further information on your source.

+* If you are running this script on ada you also have access to RACS data to search for sources.
+Remember that RACS is not a VAST data product and you must have explicit permission to obtain and use RACS data.
+The find-fields option will work for RACS regardless (use `--vast-pilot 0`).
+If you have previously been given access to RACS data we can help set up the data structure to use with this script.

 ## Usage

 Most options should be self explanatory.
 See examples below on how to run the script.